Iran–Tajikistan relations: Decline in relations

-and stealing over six billion dollars from Iranian oil and gas industry.
-His foreign assets was supposed to be collected as collateral and compensation but Tajik government refused to hand over the assets and denied Zanjani having any investment in Tajik Bank.
-Iran being under American sanctions and economic hard time saw this belligerent action by a friendly ally as a betrayal and a sign to reduce further commercial ties and industrial collaborations with Tajikistan.
+and stealing over six billion dollars from the Iranian oil and gas industry.
+His foreign assets were supposed to be collected as collateral and compensation but Tajik government refused to hand over the assets and denied that Zanjani had any investment in Tajik Bank.
+Iran, being under American sanctions and suffering economic hardship, saw this belligerent action by a friendly ally as a betrayal and a sign to reduce further commercial ties and industrial cooperation with Tajikistan.